Fibromyalgia Pain Is Unique

 We have an entire article here on the site dedicated to headaches and chronic migraine.
 This can be one of the most debilitating pain areas for a person with fibromyalgia.
 As I like to say, “this is where we think, express, and interact with the world around us”.

 If you have chronic head pain or migraine, then you know pain.
 The potential for trigger points in the upper back/scapular area can easily turn pain in the upper back into a migraine within a short period of time.

 Stressors, exposure to environmental toxins, sleeping position, seasonal allergies, food allergies, and sinus or jaw (TMJ) pain can all increase pain within the fibro body to the point of debilitation.

-Having chronic migraine since the age of 9, I surely get it, and there are some things that we just cannot control.
+Having had chronic migraine since the age of 9, I surely get it, and there are some things that we just cannot control.
 But throughout the website, we focus on the many variables that can contribute to headaches and other areas of fibromyalgia pain and the areas where we can be more proactive to at least lessen or decrease the severity of pain.
-(NOTE: Refer to headache article link below.)

 One day you might feel like you are sweating too much and yet another you could feel cold all day long at the same temperature.

 Official Fibromyalgia Blogs